samen07/storeAutomationTests_WIX/README.md

 -select TypeScript + end-to-end testing + install prefered browsers (if additional browsers not prompted, try "npx playwright install" and/or "npm install @playwright/test@latest")
 -to run test "npx playwright test"
 -no additional ReportTool configured but we still can use PlaywrightHTMLreport "npx playwright show-report"

+Simple branches idea in project: main - stable aproved release version of tests develop - stable version of tests with aproved but not released tests feature/*name* - new tests, could be unstable bugfix/*name* - fixes/refactor/... of existed functionality